Deepseek-APIs/deepseek-mpi/README.md

 - `--dry-run` skips HTTP calls but keeps MPI plumbing and logging
 - `--response-dir responses/` streams each chunk response into timestamp-free JSON files per rank
 - `--response-files / --no-response-files` toggle per-rank response files (default enabled with directory `responses/`)
+- `--readline / --no-readline` choose between GNU Readline prompts or plain stdin when the ncurses TUI is disabled
 - `deepseek_wrapper --np 4` opens a chat-style interface and shells out to `mpirun` for every prompt
 - `--tasks 16` divides text/CSV/Excel payloads into 16 logical slices so MPI ranks keep working sequentially even if there are more tasks than processes
 - `--auto-scale-mode chunks --auto-scale-threshold 100000000 --auto-scale-factor 4` splits giant uploads into additional logical tasks; swap `chunks` for `threads` (via the wrapper) to bump `mpirun -np` automatically once the threshold is crossed